GalMunGral/galmungal.github.io/README.md

 > Hi Mr. Lindsay,

 > We had a conversation last week about my CPT application.
-I confirmed with PegasusCRM that my employer will be ALocalResource.com, their parent company, and I have updated my co-op placement form accordingly.
+I confirmed with [redacted] that my employer will be [redacted], their parent company, and I have updated my co-op placement form accordingly.
 Would you mind taking a look?

 > Thanks,